Comparing Knightscope (KSCP) & Its Competitors

 |2.65

-As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 24.82%.
-Given Knightscope’s rivals higher possible upside, analysts plainly believe Knightscope has less favorable growth aspects than its rivals.
+As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 26.44%.
+Given Knightscope’s competitors higher probable upside, analysts clearly believe Knightscope has less favorable growth aspects than its competitors.

 Summary